open-edge-insights/eii-core/README.md

 For performing Video Analytics, a 16GB of RAM is recommended.
 For time-series ingestion and analytics, a 2GB RAM is sufficient.
-The EIS is validated on Ubuntu 18.04 and though it can run on other platforms supporting docker, it is not recommended.
+The EII is validated on Ubuntu 18.04 and though it can run on other platforms supporting docker, it is not recommended.

 # Docker Pre-requisities